Applying for a passport or ID card if you live in Japan

 Proof of legal residence

 You must provide proof of legal residence in the country where you live.
-In Japan, you can do this by providing:
+In Japan, you can do this by providing one of the following documents:

 If, according to your personal checklist (step 1), you need to get a document legalised, and if your birth certificate or marriage certificate was issued in Japan, you must have the document legalised with an apostille.